The Asbestos Response Taskforce can be contacted by phoning Access Canberra on 13 22 81, 9:00am to 5:00pm Monday to Friday.

 - Complete a neighbour survey

 Asbestos Response Taskforce

 Concerns about property entry or trespass should be reported to ACT Policing on the non-urgent crime number 131 444.

 Dumping or vandalism should be reported to Access Canberra on 13 22 81.

 If the matter is an emergency call Triple 000.

 The Asbestos Response Taskforce values complaints and feedback as a means of strengthening administration and improving its relations with the community, and uses information about complaints to improve its processes, documents and decision making.

-Details on how to lodge a complaint can be found in the Taskforce's Complaints Policy and Form (Word 70KB).
+Details on how to lodge a formal complaint can be found in these documents:

 Concerns about factual inaccuracies relating to a homeowner's valuation report should be raised in writing with the Taskforce in the first instance.
 This provides the opportunity for reports to be independently checked and reviewed by the API on your behalf if appropriate.
 The Taskforce will not offer qualified responses, but will support you in seeking clarification of the matter from the API.